-Under current law, when a vehicle is determined to be abandoned, a police agency, after due process and notification procedures, can have the vehicle towed and stored at the owner's expense.
+Under the Vehicle Code, when a vehicle is determined to be abandoned, a police agency, after due process and notification procedures, may have the vehicle towed and stored at the owner's expense.
 The owner can redeem the vehicle from custody by paying a \$40 fee and all of the accrued towing and storage charges.
 (Twenty-five dollars of this \$40 fee is remitted to the Secretary of State for deposit into the Abandoned Vehicle Fund.)